Atlantic horseshoe crab: Distribution and habitat

 The Atlantic horseshoe crab is the only extant (living) species of horseshoe crab native to the Americas, although there are other extinct species only known from fossil remains from this region.
 The other living species of horseshoe crab are restricted to Asia, but all are quite similar in form and behavior.
 The Asian species are Tachypleus tridentatus, Tachypleus gigas and Carcinoscorpius rotundicauda.

-Atlantic horseshoe crabs are found along the Atlantic East Coast of the United States, ranging from Maine to Florida.
+Most Atlantic horseshoe crabs are found along the Atlantic East Coast of the United States, ranging from Maine to Florida.
 In the Gulf Coast of the United States, they are found in Florida, Alabama, Mississippi and Louisiana.
-Outside the United States, the only breeding population is in Mexico's Yucatán Peninsula, where it is found on western, northern and eastern coasts.
+Outside the United States, the only breeding population is in Mexico's Yucatán Peninsula, where it is found on the western, northern and eastern coasts.
 Individuals rarely appear outside the breeding range, with a few records from the Atlantic coast of Canada (Lahave Island on Nova Scotia), the Bahamas, the Turks and Caicos, Cuba and the western Gulf of Mexico (Texas and Veracruz).
-Historic claims of horseshoe crabs on Jamaica and Hispaniola (in the Dominican Republic) have not resulted in any discoveries after expeditions there.
+Historic claims of horseshoe crabs on Jamaica and Hispaniola (on the Dominican Republic's southeast coast) have not resulted in any discoveries after expeditions there.
 There have been attempts of introducing it to Texas, California and the southern North Sea, but these all failed to become established.
 Records from Europe, Israel and Western Africa are considered releases/escapees of captives.

 Atlantic horseshoe crabs range from shallow coastal habitats such as lagoons, estuaries and mangrove to depths of more than 200 m up to 56 km offshore.
 There are indications that they prefer depths shallower than 30 m.
 The temperature preference varies depending on the population, with the northernmost being the most cold-resistant: in the Great Bay in New Hampshire they show increased activity above 10.5 C and in Delaware Bay they are active above 15 C. In contrast, these northern populations do not tolerate as warm temperatures as southern populations of the species.
 Atlantic horseshoe crabs can be seen in waters that range from brackish (almost fresh water) to hypersaline (almost twice the salinity of sea water), but their optimum growth is at salinities around or slightly below sea water (20–40‰).

 A 2022 study of ancient (Early Pleistocene, 2 million years ago) environmental DNA from the Kap Kobenhavn Formation of northern Greenland identified preserved DNA fragments of horseshoe crabs, assigned to L. polyphemus.
 This suggests that horseshoe crabs ranged and spawned as far north as Greenland during these warmer conditions.
 Around this time, the sea surface temperature would have been 8 °C warmer than the present.
 These are among the oldest DNA fragments ever sequenced.